ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 181 BPM, 2:01 | 6.39★\
 *description written by [K a y o k o](https://osu.ppy.sh/users/17664300)*

+> \
-"Hello, I would like a half-pound roast beef sandwich, a French dip with plenty of au jus, a large curly fries, make sure they're extra crispy, and a four-piece mozzarella with marinara sauce.
+> Hello, I would like a half-pound roast beef sandwich, a French dip with plenty of au jus, a large curly fries, make sure they're extra crispy, and a four-piece mozzarella with marinara sauce.
 Oh, and don't forget to throw in a massive fistful of both Arby's and horsey sauces.
-To wash the food down, get me a large diet coke with extra ice since I'm watching the carbs, n just throw it all in one bag, boss.
-Thanks..."
+To wash the food down, get me a large diet coke with extra ice since I'm watching the carbs, 'n just throw it all in one bag, boss.
+Thanks...\
+> \

-"sir, this is a LOVED VOTING, not an arby's!"
+> sir, this is a LOVED VOTING, not an arby's!\
+>

 [they asked me how we got here, i told them 'sir, this is an arby's'](https://osu.ppy.sh/beatmapsets/2103011#taiko) by xaev is an intense SV map by one of the most creative mappers out there, [Metzo](https://osu.ppy.sh/users/10633982).
 The map on its own is already pretty challenging, but the SVs give the map so much more depth.
 [Metzo](https://osu.ppy.sh/users/10633982) cleverly manipulates the SVs to match each section of the song, and not only does it play well, but it also looks beautiful.
 Definitely a map that all of you should go ahead and try out, and cast your precious "Yes" vote here at Arby's!